 Are you having trouble with study skills or your GPA?
 Please take a look at our tips on how to raise your GPA and seek academic assistance.
 UofL has many services such as REACH, The Writing Center and other resources that are free to UofL students.

-The Adult and Transfer Student Program will allow the College and its departments to reach out to adult students and provide individual assistance to allow for a seamless transition to the University of Louisville.
+The Adult Student Program will allow the College and its departments to reach out to adult students and provide individual assistance to allow for a seamless transition to the University of Louisville.

 A.C.E.S.
 Black & Latino Student Symposium

 The Caring Of New students Experiencing College Transitions (C.O.N.E.C.T.)
 Peer Mentoring Program began in November 1998 with a mission to assist 1st year black students with their transition from high school to college.
 First year students are paired with upperclassmen peer mentors who serve as a resource and confidant.
 Our monthly workshops are organized and facilitated by the peer mentors, which includes topic origination.
 We encourage all 1st year students to participate in the entire process beginning at the summer orientation sessions during Making the Connection through the end of Spring semester.

 The mission of the E.S.S.E.N.C.E.
 Program is to promote the growth and development of teenage women through opportunities to interact with a college-aged woman in a mentoring role and also through participation in educational workshops and activities that foster growth of interpersonal skills, group identity, leadership and academic skills.

 In conjunction with the university’s and college’s advising practices, A&S Exploratory Division provides individualized guidance to support students in the thoughtful exploration of education plans that meet their academic and career goals.

 The mission of the Future Scholars Program is to provide academic support through research opportunities with faculty members at the University of Louisville with the intent to foster the intellectual skills of high schools students and better prepare them for college admissions.